CSantana23/Assignment-4-Paper-Review-Database/README.md

 Cesar Santana - U01198843

-File name  contains scripts to:
+File name PAPER_REVIEW.sql contains scripts to:

 Create the database PaperReviews
 Work with the PaperReviews database by executing USE PaperReviews